MicrosoftDocs/biztalk-docs/biztalk/core/wcf-webhttp-adapter.md

     | ServiceBehavior | Extend the functionality of your WCF service at the service-level.
 You can add extensions that do different things, such as define the security settings, enable debugging, implement throttling, and use other .NET classes.  <br/><br/> Right-select **ServiceBehavior**, and **Add Extension**.
 The list shows you the .NET classes that can be used.|
     | EndpointBehavior | Extend the funcionality of how requests are received at the endpoint-level.
 You can add extensions that do different things, such as receive HTTP requests from a browser-based ASP.NET AJAX client, specify a time interval on transactions, choose to receive messages synchronously or asynchronously, and use other .NET classes. <br/><br/> Right-select **EndpointBehavior**, and **Add Extension**.
 The list shows you the .NET classes that can be used.|

     This is similar to the behavior configuration for a WCF-Custom receive location.
-See [WCF-Custom Transport Properties Dialog Box, Receive, Behavior Tab](../core/wcf-custom-transport-properties-dialog-box-receive-behavior-tab.md).
+See the **WCF-Custom Transport Properties Dialog Box, Receive, Behavior** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 9. In the **Messages** tab, specify the data selection for the SOAP **Body** element.